The systole of large genus minimal surfaces in positive Ricci curvature: Existence of one short curve

-where $\cL$ is a Lipschitz lamination, whose leaves are smooth, complete minimal surfaces.
-Moreover, since $\area(\Sigma_j) \to \infty$, a standard argument shows that there needs to be at least one leaf $\Gamma$ with stable universal cover, see e.g. the proof of Theorem 1.3 in \cite{CKM} and the references therein.
-It follows from \cite{FS} and \cite{SY83}, that $\tilde \Gamma$ is diffeomorphic to $S^2$.
+where $\Scal\geq\kappa_0>0$ on $D$.
+Since this applies to any such disk it follows that $\tilde \Gamma$ is compact, hence a sphere.
 Since $\tilde M$ is simply connected, it does not contain any embedded real projective plane.
 Therefore, we need to have $\tilde \Gamma = \Gamma$.
 In particular, $\Gamma$ is a closed, two sided, stable minimal surface in $\tilde M$, which gives the desired contradiction. \end{proof}

-\begin{rem} We could have used \cref{thm_sys_ratio} instead of Gau{\ss}-Bonnet.
+\begin{rem} Under the additional assumption that $\sys^h(\Sigma_j) \geq l_0>0$ we could have used \cref{thm_sys_ratio} instead of the theorem of Gau{\ss}-Bonnet to obtain that $\area(\Sigma_j)$ has to be unbounded.
 However, this relies on the assumption on the systole and is less elementary.
 We will exploit such kind of argument below in the proof of the existence of multiple pinching curves. \end{rem}